M-F-Tushar/Google-Cybersecurity-Professional-Certificate/Course 3: Networks and Network Security/15.🔒 VPNs: Adding Security to Your Network 🌐/README.md

 # 🔒 VPNs: Adding Security to Your Network 🌐

 ## Introduction
-In this video, we're going to discuss how virtual private networks, or VPNs, add security to your network. 🌟
+In this section, we're going to discuss how virtual private networks, or VPNs, add security to your network. 🌟

 ## How VPNs Work 🚀
 When you connect to the internet, your internet service provider (ISP) receives your network's requests and forwards them to the correct destination server. 🌐 But your internet requests include your private information.
 If the traffic gets intercepted, someone could potentially connect your internet activity with your physical location and personal information. 😨 This includes some information that you want to keep private, like bank accounts and credit card numbers. 💳🏦